 You can click Check for updates at the top of the page to force Windows to scan for a newer version, but your computer will also do this automatically.
 The options underneath let you exercise more control over how your computer handles these updates, so click Pause updates for 7 days to tell Windows not to apply any patches for the next week.

 When it’s not paused, Windows attempts to install updates during what it calls “active hours”—times when your computer is on but not being used in any meaningful way.
-Click Change active hours and you’ll be able to either set these hours manually (for overnight, perhaps) or turn the Automatically adjust… toggle switch to “on” and let Windows try to work out when you are and aren’t busy on your computer.
+Click Change active hours and you’ll be able to either set these hours manually (for overnight, perhaps) or turn the Automatically adjust… toggle switch to “On” and let Windows try to work out when you are and aren’t busy on your computer.

 When applying updates outside of active hours, Windows may restart your computer without warning you.
 If you’d rather than didn’t happen, select Advanced options from the Update & Security screen, then make sure the Show a notification… toggle switch is set to “on.”
-You can also enable the Restart this device… option to tell Windows to wait longer before prompting you to restart.
+You can also disable the Restart this device… option to tell Windows to wait longer before prompting you to restart.

 The Receive updates for other Microsoft products… option also on this screen controls whether or not other Microsoft software (such as Office 365) gets updated at the same time as Windows.
-Download updates over metered connections…, meanwhile, controls whether or not your computer will download updates when you’re using a cellular connection rather than Wi-Fi (on a Surface Pro tablet, for example).
+Download updates over metered connections…, meanwhile, controls whether or not your computer will download updates when you’re using a cellular connection rather than WiFi (on a Surface Pro tablet, for example).

 Finally, on the Advanced options screen, there’s a Pause updates drop-down menu that lets you extend a break in updates for longer than a week.
 You can go up to 35 days without getting updates, but you’ll then need to install whatever patches are waiting before you can apply another pause.